dartmouth-cs98/18w-si32/docs/getting-started/README.md

 ## Replays and Debugging

+So you've written a bot, but how can you verify that it is performing as expected before you upload it?

-One of the most useful features for you will be the replay visualization feature.
-Every game that's played= on Monad produces a game log, which tracks the state of the game after every turn, as well as what moves were made by each player.
+One of the most useful debugging features available is replay visualization.
+Every game that's played on Monad produces a game log (a `.json` file), which tracks the state of the game after every turn, as well as the moves that each player made.
+This is true when you run a match locally (see the documentation in the development kit for instructions on how to do this).

+There are then multiple options available to visualize the game recorded in this log file.

-You can take this gamelog file and go to monad.surge.sh/replay and upload the file there, and the game will be visualized for you.
-This way, you can see what decisions your bot made throughout the course of the game, identify potential weaknesses, and edit your bot from there.
+* You may visit our [replay page](http://monad.surge.sh/replay) and upload the file there, and the game will be visualized for you on in the browser.
-To that end, it may also help to look at replays of games played by high level bots for some inspiration, by seeing how the best performing bots seem to make their decisions.
+* You may download our offline visualizer from the [downloads page](../downloads/README.md) to visualize games from a desktop application that requires no internet connection.

+These tools allow one to see the decisions that bots make throughout the course of a game, identify potential weaknesses, and gain insight into potentially stronger strategies.

 ## Conclusion

-We have now seen how bots are structured to be able to plug into the game flow.
-This is boilerplate you can always just copy when starting a new bot.
+We have now seen how Monad bots are structured and how they interact with both the game engine and the `GameHelper` library.
+This is boilerplate one can always just copy when starting a new bot.

 We have also seen how one might begin to implement a strategy in the `do_turn()` method, taking in a state and returning commands based on it.

+Finally, we have seen how to run local matches and improve our bots based on what visualization of these match replays reveal.